frostbits-security/MITM-cheatsheet/README.md

 **Attack Tools**

 * [suddensix](https://github.com/Neohapsis/suddensix)
 It's a script which presets tools used by the security researcher Alec Waters in his [post about SLAAC attack](https://resources.infosecinstitute.com/slaac-attack/).
 The script is a little bit outdated and working well on Ubuntu 12.04 LTS.
-It is better to create separated VM for it and also you need a tool for [Data sniffing](#data-sniffing).
+It is better to create separated VM for it.

 * [EvilFOCA](https://github.com/ElevenPaths/EvilFOCA)
 Amazing tool for windows for IPv6 MITM attacks.
 A C#-written tool with GUI which allows IPv6 attacks, including SLAAC attack, fake DHCPv6 and even SLAAC DoS which means announcing fake routes in multiple RAs on link.